chroma-core/chroma/rust/metering/README.md

 In addition to the semantic validations performed by the library, there are a number of semantic validations which we allow to be performed implicitly by the compiler:

 1. Type aliases attributes must be globally unique within the user's crate.
-2. Event struct names must be globally unique within the user's crate.
+2. Context struct names must be globally unique within the user's crate.
-3. The arguments passed to a mutator must be: a mutable reference to the event in which they are used, followed by a value of the same type as the attribute they are intended to modify.
+3. The arguments passed to a mutator must be: a mutable reference to the context in which they are used, followed by a value of the same type as the attribute they are intended to modify.
 Order matters.
 4. Mutators must not have return values.
 5. Mutators must be valid symbols within the scope in which the macro is invoked.

 ## Limitations

-- The `#[attribute(...)]`, `#[event]`, and `#[field(...)]` annotations must come before any other macro invocations.
+- The `#[attribute(...)]`, `#[context]`, and `#[field(...)]` annotations must come before any other macro invocations.
 - In the `#[field(...)]` annotation, the `attribute` argument must be supplied before the `mutator` argument.

 [^1]: This may not hold for all cases, since we haven't tested our library's syntactic validation as rigorously as the Rust lexer has been tested, but in general, just write syntactically valid Rust code.